 One of the keys to success for RCA at Westminster is great management.
 Its management team has a proven track record of high-quality addiction treatment.
 At RCA, we believe that strong leadership isn’t just great for the company, it’s also an opportunity to learn from the best and grow as a professional.

 Chief Executive Officer

 With over 13 years of experience in Behavior Healthcare, including 10 with substance use and co-occurring disorders, Kat has proven leadership in multiple modalities, including acute treatment, inpatient and residential services, and community-based support.

-Has a BA in Psychology and Criminology/Sociology, as well as an MA in Counseling Psychology with concentrations in Cognitive Behavioral Therapy and Child & Family Interventions.
+Meghan has a BA in Psychology and Criminology/Sociology, as well as an MA in Counseling Psychology with concentrations in Cognitive Behavioral Therapy and Child & Family Interventions.
 Wood is also a Massachusetts Licensed Mental Health Counselor (LMHC).

 Director of Nursing

-Kim Cowan has a Bachelor of Science degree in nursing.
+Kim has a Bachelor of Science degree in nursing.
 She has over 20 years of experience working in addiction treatment, including both inpatient and outpatient treatment settings.
 Kim is dedicated in providing quality, safe, and compassionate patient care for those facing the challenges associated with addiction.

 Director of Admissions & UR